 1c.
 Comments on social media sites

-If you plan to include the ability of the public to comment, please contact the Office of Legal Affairs.
-You should be aware that because of UCSF’s status as a public entity, creation of any public discussion forum may invoke free-speech issues, thereby limiting your ability to edit the content of comments made by the public.
+If you plan to include the ability of the public to comment, please contact the Office of Legal Affairs (415-476-5003).
+You should be aware that, because of UCSF’s status as a public entity, creation of any public discussion forum may invoke free-speech issues, thereby limiting your ability to edit the content of comments made by the public.
+Threatening or obscene comments may be deleted, as may spam, posts promoting illegal activities or copyright infringements.
+However, complaints about the university, its employees, its facilities or practices may not be deleted without approval from UCSF legal counsel.

-Selling of advertising by departments or programs is prohibited on UCSF-sponsored blogs or social mediasites.
-Departments and programs using blogs and social media should be sure that any site-sponsored advertising does not create any impression that UCSF is endorsing a particular product or service.
+Selling of advertising by departments or programs is prohibited on UCSF-sponsored blogs or social media sites.
+Departments and programs using blogs and social media should not include content that could create any impression that UCSF is endorsing a particular product or service.

 1e.
 Abiding by the UCSF Campus Code of Conduct